Free Case Evaluation 1-800-909-7754

 Delays in Receiving Your Letter

+Sometimes letters take time because there is a high volume of requests.
 If it takes much longer than 10 business days, contact the Social Security Administration.

 You can find out when you should receive your benefits using their guide.
 If you need to adjust your mailing address on your Social Security account, update it first, and then complete the benefit letter documentation.